 Favourite thing to do in science: Making graphs!

-I use maths to work out how things make you healthy or give you diseases
+My Work: I use maths to work out how things make you healthy or give you diseases

 I am a statistician, which means I work with numbers, mostly on a computer.
 My background is in biochemsitry (the chemsitry of biology) and in genetics.
 While I was studying I realised that I need to know more and more maths and statistics (don’t let anyone tell you that no one uses maths in the real world), and less and less about how to run experiments in a lab.

 So I studied by myself, mostly in evenings, and soon became the go-to person in our lab for anyone that need maths done.
 Nowadays I do three things

 I work out how to use maths to figure out disease risk, using genetics

 I advise a lot of people on data analysis – using maths to show whether medicine (or some other treatment) works or doesn’t, or whether something increases your risk for disease or not